polydojo/jispy/LittleJ.md

 However, keep in mind that:

 - Every valid JS program need not be a valid LJ program.

+**Note:** This document and each document linked herein is work in progress.

 LittleJ borrows heavily from [Douglas Crockford's JS Conventions](http://javascript.crockford.com/code.html).
 In many cases, LittleJ is infact stricter (than [JSLint](http://jslint.com/)).
 Only in a few cases, it isn't.